-Through our film production arm ‘Screen Productions’ we have produced high quality drama films focusing on the lives of those margilanised, presenting stories to the world not prevalent in mainstream film culture.
-Steeped in a realist tradition of unearthing stories from life on the margins, featuring non professional actors portraying roles close to their every day lives at their core, three award winning shorts have been realised to date.
+Through our film production arm ‘Screen Productions’ we have produced films focused on the lives of working class people, and those on the margins of society.
+Featuring non professional actors portraying roles close to their every day lives at their core, three award winning shorts have been realised to date.

 One film centred on life behind bars in Scotland’s youth prison featuring authentic inmates on screen, another was an emotional portrayal of a single father family, featuring young people drawn from Edinburgh’s care homes and housing schemes, whilst the other was a picturesque insight into the life a youth from the world of travelling show people.

 Off screen some of the most exciting emerging talent in Scotland have worked on each film, from screenwriting, directing and producing, right through to sound, editing and film composition.
 A key focus of each production to progress such talent, each film also saw young people in assistant roles, offering talented participants from our educational programmes vital skills and career development as their first steps into the workplace.

 The story of the film follows a gay teenage inmate as he attempts to be accepted in prison through gambling, but only succeeds in endangering himself further.
 With time running out to clear his debt, there’s one unlikely friend that can help, but it’s not just inmates hostile to his sexuality, leaving him close to the edge, desperately looking for a way out.